Mayor seeks information following vandalism at Wayne Park

 “It looks like somebody might have tied something to the grill and used a vehicle to pull it out of the ground.
 Whatever happened to the picnic table was done before the weekend and it was already damaged,” Grace said.

-The vandalism doesn’t leave much of a mess and won’t cost the city a great deal of money to repair, but Grace said it’s the principle of the matter.
+The vandalism didn’t leave much of a mess and won’t cost the city a great deal of money to repair, but Grace said it’s the principle of the matter.

-“The picnic table will probably cost a couple hundred dollars to replace and we’ll pour some concrete and get the grill back in the ground, but it’s just aggravating when you try hard to make your community better and someone comes along and tears things up like this.”
+“The picnic table will probably cost a couple hundred dollars to replace, and we’ll pour some concrete and get the grill back in the ground, but it’s just aggravating when you try hard to make your community better and someone comes along and tears things up like this,” Grace said.

 Anyone with information on the recent vandalism is asked to contact Mayor Danny Grace on Facebook or call Wayne Town Hall at 304-272-3851.